Skip to content

 • --export-models: export all the models of a scene into single files.
 It is suggested to name the models properly to get reasonable file names.

-• --export-palette: will save the included palette as png next to the source file.
+• --export-palette: will save the palette file for the given input file.

 • --filter <filter>: will filter out models not mentioned in the expression.
 E.g. 1-2,4 will handle model 1, 2 and 4.
 It is the same as 1,2,4.
 The first model is 0.
 See the models note below.